raffazizzi/wartime-diamondback/_pages/incipit-index.md

 ---
 This index is under development and additional composers and works will be added.
 Details about this project are available on this [page](https://annakijas1.github.io/rebalancing-music-canon/about/).

 Composer's names appear in alphabetical order and are organized chronologically by century.
 Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted.
+Incipits are being added regularly and there may be titles in the index that do not yet have a corresponding incipit.

 <div class="toc">